Back to blog

 • design

-These institutions are specialized in creative programs.
+These institutions specialise in creative degree programmes.

-Choose the right degree program
+Choose the right degree programme

-• what subject do you want to study?
+• which subject you want to study

-Check language of instruction
+Check the language of instruction

 • TestDaF